hasanbaroki/ai-voice-chatbot/README.md

 ```
 Input: "Hello, hello, can you hear me?"
-Response: "Hello, Patient.
+Response: "Hello, Sir.
 I can hear you.
 How are you feeling today?"
 ```

 ## Error Handling